XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 ```

 ## 4. Detailed Methodology and Experimental Results
-For more details in how the project was implemented, see [here](https://github.com/rob530-w22-team25/AVP-SLAM-PLUS/blob/main/pdf/AVP_SLAM_PLUSPLUS_ROB530_FinalPaper_Team25.pdf).
+For more details on how the project was implemented, see [here](https://github.com/rob530-w22-team25/AVP-SLAM-PLUS/blob/main/pdf/AVP_SLAM_PLUSPLUS_ROB530_FinalPaper_Team25.pdf).

 ## 5. Acknowledgements
 We'd like to thank the original AVP-SLAM team, Tong Qin, Tongqing Chen, Yilun Chen, and Qing Su.
 Additionally, we would also like to acknowledge the precusory work done by [TurtleZhong](https://github.com/TurtleZhong/AVP-SLAM-SIM) who first developed an initial simulation environment for AVP-SLAM and by [huchunxu](https://github.com/huchunxu/ros_exploring) who developed an intutive simulated robot model.
 Addtionally, a big thanks to [Liu Guitao](mailto:liuguitao@sia.cn) who originally developed AVP-SLAM-PLUS.
 The original implementation of AVP-SLAM-PLUS can be found [here](https://github.com/liuguitao/AVP-SLAM-PLUS).